Kaltsoon/react-native-material/material/2-react-native-basics.md

 Users of popular user interface libraries such as [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/theming/) and [Material UI](https://material-ui.com/customization/theming/) might already be quite familiar with theming.
 Eventhough the theming implementations differ the main idea is always to use variables such as `colors.primary` instead of ["magic numbers"](https://en.wikipedia.org/wiki/Magic_number_(programming)) such as `#0366d6` when defining styles.
 This leads to increased consistency and flexibility.

-Let's have a concreate example in our application.
+Let's see how theming could work in practice in our application.
 We will be using a lot text with different variations, such as different font sizes and color.
 Because React Native does not support global styles we should create our own _Text_ component to keep the textual content consistent.
 Let's  get started by adding the following theme configuration object in the `theme.js` file in the `src` directory:

 ```javascript
 const theme = {